avoidwork/tenso/README.md

 ```

 ### Oauth2 Bearer Token
-The `protect` Array is the folder paths (regex supported) that will be protected by `OAuth2 Bearer Tokens`.
+The `protect` Array is the endpoints that will be protected by `OAuth2 Bearer Tokens`.

 ```json
 {